Equitable Life of Canada life insurance review (2026 update)

 • Unique whole life options: Equitable Life’s Equimax Plans are designed to meet long- and short-term needs for individuals seeking permanent coverage and tax-advantaged investment components.

-• Strong advisor network: Equitable Life works with licensed financial advisors to deliver, issue, and manage its life insurance products.
+• Strong advisor network: Equitable Life works with licensed financial advisors to deliver, issue, and manage its life insurance policies.
 Their advisors are known for supporting policyholders through every step of their life insurance journey.

 • Online tools: Equitable Life’s website provides digital resources for life insurance shoppers, including PDFs that detail their term life plan options and sample policy documents.
 Policyholders can also manage their plans through the company’s internal online portal, Equitable Client Access.